 Start: 24.10.2016

-To the program (opens in new tab) of the lecture series
+To the (opens in new tab) of the lecture series program

 The lecture series looks at important artists, collectors and patrons as well as art critics of Jewish origin who played an important role in contemporary art from the 19th to the beginning of the 21st century: whether in Germany or France, in England, the USA or Israel.
 However, the aim is not only to focus on prominent representatives and patrons of the visual arts, but also to pick up traces of artists whose work is now little or no longer known, stolen or lost.
 In this way, we also want to address a debate that has again acutely penetrated the consciousness of the broader public in recent years: the fate of artists persecuted under National Socialist rule and the still pressing problems of identifying and restoring looted Jewish art property.
 Last but not least, it aims to highlight social controversies about art and artists in the mirror of art criticism.
 The lecture series will conclude with a lecture devoted to the contemporary art scene and visual culture in Israel.